redeit0109/iskatel/README.md

    - **PowerShell Information**: Collects information about the PowerShell version and configuration.
    - **Knowledge Bases**: Collects information about applied system updates (KB).
    - **User Activity**: Collects information about the user's recent actions in the system.
+   - **Whoami**: Information about the current user, including their SID (Security Identifier), group membership, permissions, and other security attributes.

 2. **Process Information Collection**:
    - **Running Processes**: Collects information about running processes, including their IDs, names, CPU usage, and memory usage.